 Aircraft searching for someone else

 If light aircraft or helicopters are conducting operations which do not involve the group, do not wave or attract the attention of the aircraft.
-If the helicopter crew has seen the group, it may circle several times and may drop a message pad with instructions or questions such as ‘Please raise hands if you have seen a party of one male adult and two children?
+If the helicopter crew has seen the group, it may circle several times and may drop a message pad with instructions or questions such as ‘Please raise hands if you have seen a group of one male adult and two children?
 If so, please point in direction last seen.’.

 It is not always possible for a helicopter to land, even if the ground is clear.
 The landing and take-off capabilities of a helicopter are affected by such factors as fuel weight, altitude, temperature, wind strength, and number of personnel on board.